-The Royal School of Needlework teaches bespoke Day Classes at a number of museums and partners around the UK including the V&A and Fashion & Textile museums in London, Fashion Museum in Bath and the D-Day Story in Portsmouth.
-Each class is inspired by a current exhibition at the museum.
+The Royal School of Needlework teaches bespoke live and online hand embroidery classes with a number of museums and partners around the UK including the V&A and Fashion & Textile museums in London and the D-Day Story in Portsmouth.
+Each class is inspired by a current exhibition or object on display at the venue.

 Fashion & Textile Museum, London

-We teach bespoke hand embroidery classes at the Fashion & Textile Museum with special designs inspired by the current exhibition.
+We teach bespoke hand embroidery classes at the Fashion & Textile Museum with special designs inspired by their exhibitions.
+Classes include exhibition entry.

 Look out for some fabulous bespoke classes celebrating our upcoming exhibition, 150 Years of the Royal School of Needlework: Crown to Catwalk to be held at the museum from April 2022.